Genes and chromosomes in chronic myeloid leukaemia (CML)

 The BCR-ABL1 gene

-New cells are made when a cell divides into two cells.
+New cells are made when 1 cell divides into 2.
 Before a cell divides, it makes a copy of all the instructions stored in the genes on the chromosomes.
 CML develops when something goes wrong during this copying process.

-A gene called ABL1, which is on chromosome 9, gets stuck to a gene called BCR, which is on chromosome 22.
-When the ABL1 gene sticks to the BCR gene, it creates a completely new abnormal gene called BCR-ABL1.
+A gene called ABL1, which is on chromosome 9, gets stuck to a gene called BCR on chromosome 22.
+They combine to make a new abnormal gene called BCR-ABL1.
+This is called a fusion gene.

-When the new BCR-ABL1 gene forms on chromosome 22, it changes how the chromosome looks.
+When the BCR-ABL1 gene forms on chromosome 22, it changes how the chromosome looks.
 Scientists can see it when they look at the leukaemia cells under a special microscope.
+They call it the Philadelphia chromosome.

 How the Philadelphia chromosome develops